 In order to ensure that these under-performing schools do not lag behind, the state is focusing on training teachers to become proficient in integrating technology into their classroom activities.
 Mr. Austin stated, "We must focus as a society on issues of equity.
 One essential component in achieving equity in the school system is to ensure that our teachers are trained and have the skills necessary to adequately prepare our students for meaningful careers and lives."
 State leadership understands the impacts that early childhood investments in students can have on the productiveness of their futures.
-For these reasons, state policy makers are especially interested in
+For these reasons, state policy makers are especially interested in investigating the role that technology programs can have in helping disadvantaged students meet their expectations.
+Programs such as those described by Nancy Davis and Mike Richter may be important ways of both addressing these issues of equity in the school system and of ensuring that students are adequately prepared to enter the world of information technology.

+John Austin

+discussed the

-John Austin discussed the goals of state education policy makers in Michigan.
+goals of state

+education policy

+makers in

+Michigan.